Living Trusts - What You Need To Know

 You don’t have to place your car in a living trust unless it is very valuable and will increase your estate significantly.
 You may discuss this arrangement with your attorney in cases of car accidents and your vehicle is included in a trust.

-2. IRAs and Other Retirement Plans That Are Tax-Deferred
+2. IRAs and Other Tax-Deferred Retirement Plans

-It is best to retain the ownership of your retirement accounts under your name and make the trust as a beneficiary instead if this is where you prefer your funds to go.
+It is best to retain the ownership of your retirement accounts under your name and make the trust a beneficiary instead if this is where you prefer your funds to go.
 Another option you may consider is leaving the funds to your family i.e. spouse, children, grandchildren, etc.

 Why Choose A Living Trust

-Compared to all the tedious and emotionally-exhausting bureaucratic processes that the family has to go through when a loved one dies, having a living trust is one of the most optimal and stress-free choices when it comes to forming a plan for the future of the family.
+Compared to all the tedious and emotionally exhausting bureaucratic processes that the family has to go through when a loved one dies, having a living trust is one of the most optimal and stress-free choices when it comes to forming a plan for the future of the family.
 Here are some of the advantages of a living trust:

 Living trusts avoid probate.
 By placing your property in a living trust, you can avoid probate because the successor trustee distributes assets according to the trust creator's instructions without court intervention.
 This can mean a faster distribution to your heirs—shortening the time frame from months or years to just weeks—without any additional expenses to the estate.